Dill5634/transfer-forecast/README.md

 - **LSTM**: Sequential memory network for time series.
 - **GRU**: Gated Recurrent Unit architecture.
-- **CNN-LSTM**: 1D convolution layers followed by LSTM for mixed feature extraction.
+- **CNN-LSTM**: Convolution layers followed by LSTM for mixed feature extraction.

 Each model can be trained, tuned, and evaluated independently.